Tolga23/Web3-Near-starter-sdk/README.md

 This is a good project to use as a starting point for your AssemblyScript project.

+## Requirements

+In order to have little to no troubles, you should have installed:

+npm Node.JS package manager
+git version control
+yarn (npm install -g yarn@1.22.15) near-cli

 ## Samples

 This repository includes a complete project structure for AssemblyScript contracts targeting the NEAR platform.